ipeph/python-backup-script/README.md

 devices:username:password
 ```

-If you're only mentioned device it will use credentials on .credentials.
+If you only mentioned device it will use username/password on .credentials file.
-else if you put : it will use local credentials.
+If you put : it will use local credentials.

 Tree file